-Use of high share of out of pocket expenses to cope with health shocks can result in huge economic impoverishment [13,14].
-A study on low and middle income countries have found that poor have higher financial risk of hardship financing due to poor access to health services and credit [6].
+Use of high share of out of pocket expenses to cope with health shocks can result in huge economic impoverishment [14,15].
+A study on low and middle income countries have found that poor have higher financial risk of hardship financing due to poor access to health services and credit [5].
 Health insurance coverage as an ex ante measure is suggested by various studies to overcome the ill effects of health shocks.
-Dekker and Wilms studied the risk coping strategies in Uganda and found significantly lower frequency to use sale of assets as a coping strategy among micro insurance holders using probit and ordinary least square regression analysis [15].
-Babiarz et. al also brought out the importance of health insurance coverage by statistically confirming that chances of reliance on unsecured debt is 26% higher among uninsured households than insured in the United States [16].
+Dekker and Wilms studied the risk coping strategies in Uganda and found significantly lower frequency to use sale of assets as a coping strategy among micro insurance holders using probit and ordinary least square regression analysis [16].
+Babiarz, Widdows and Yilmazer also brought out the importance of health insurance coverage by statistically confirming that chances of reliance on unsecured debt is 26% higher among uninsured households than insured in the United States [17].
 The average outstanding debt also increased by more than 42% among uninsured.
-The study focused on the impact of adverse health events on the use of unsecured debt using fixed effect logistic regression and long term impact using fixed affect least square method.
+To study these objectives it used fixed effect logistic regression and fixed effect least square method.

 In India, impact studies of health insurance on coping strategies are largely limited to the micro health insurance schemes limited to certain regions.
 Aggarwal studied the impact of a community health insurance scheme in Karnataka on utilisation and financial protection using difference in difference method.
-The results showed that insured are better financially protected and depended less on borrowing or sale of assets to meet surgical health expenses [17].
-Similar results were found by Savitha and Kiran in an impact study of micro health insurance on coping strategies in Karnataka, India [18].
+The results showed that insured are better financially protected and depended less on borrowing or sale of assets to meet surgical health expenses [18].
+Similar results were found by Savitha and Kiran in an impact study of micro health insurance on coping strategies in Karnataka, India [19].
 The study brings out the significance of insurance coverage in reducing the probability of using borrowing as a coping strategy.
 Study used a probit and logit regression to examine the relations.
 Usage of other coping strategies were not affected by the insurance coverage.
 The same programme was studied to analyse its impact on the usage of informal credit to cope against illness.
-A significant reduction in the dependency on usurious credit among the insurance holders was found [19].
+A significant reduction in the dependency on usurious credit among the insurance holders was found [20].
 The literature review brings out the fact that health insurance coverage has a potential to protect households from using hardship financing when faced with health shocks.
-Also shows the gap in literature in analysing the role of PFHI scheme which was introduced nationwide to protect poor from financial risks.
+It also shows a gap in literature in analysing the role of PFHI scheme which was introduced nationwide to protect poor from financial risks.
 Therefore the study analyses the impact of PFHI schemes on hardship coping strategies in a case study of Kerala.